 - Heat olive oil in large saucepan or Dutch oven over medium heat.
 Add onion and garlic.
 Sauté until onion is softened, about 5 minutes.
-Add broth and remove from heat while you prepare kale and cashews.
+Add 5 cups of broth and remove from heat while you prepare kale and cashews.

 - Remove the stems from the kale leaves.
 Working batches, place kale leaves in food processor bowl.
 Pulse until very finely chopped.
 Transfer to pot with broth.
 Continue until all kale is chopped and has been added to pot.

-- Place cashews in food processor.
+- Place cashews in food processor with remaining 1 cup of broth.
 Blend until smooth, stopping to scrape down sides of bowl as needed.
-You can optionally add a bit of broth from the pot in order to get a smooth consistency.
+You can optionally add a bit of broth from the pot in order to get a smooth consistency, if needed.

 - Add vinegar, salt and pepper.
 Stir well.
 Taste and adjust seasonings as needed.